How to Make Planning a Wedding Welcome Party Easier Than You Think

 It’s the food truck you booked to feed your guests!

 Or you could pull some strings and score the private dining room at a fancy restaurant.
-How could anyone forget a wedding welcome party at Nomad’s The Salon in Las Vegas?
+How could anyone forget a wedding welcome party at the ever-popular Carmine’s in the Forum Shops at Caesars Palace?

 Fun & Games